atljeremy/PetFinderAPI/README.md

 How to Install this Framework:
 ----------------------------

-- Download the pre-compiled framework here: [here](http://atljeremy.github.io/PetFinderAPI/PetFinderAPI.framework)
+- Download the pre-compiled framework here: TBD
 - Drag it into your Xcode project

 How to Use This Framework: